aleshaleksey/fansys23/weapons.md

 **Hand crossbow**: A hand crossbow that can be held in one hand.
 It is favoured by mariners who require a free hand, or dungeoneers who do not know how far away the next monster will be.
 It is a "secondary action" to reload a hand crossbow.
 If the wielder has a free appendage they can reload it as part of the attack (essentially using it as a two handed weapon).

-**Crossbow**: This refers to a level-drawn crossbow.
+**Crossbow**: This refers to a lever-drawn crossbow.
 Reloading this weapon is a "secondary action".
+In practice this means that one may make only one attack per turn with this weapon.

 **Winch Crossbow**: This refers to larger crossbows drawn by a winch.
 It fires a heavy bolt and has terrific penetrating power at close range.
-Reloading it is a "full round action" (you want a squire or hireling for this!). **NB:** Light winch crossbows are not included because no one in their right mind who can afford a better one would use these.
+Reloading it is a "full round action" (you want a squire or hireling for this!).
+In practice this means that a solitary wielder of one of these weapons can only make one attack with it every two turns. **NB:** Light winch crossbows are not included because no one in their right mind who can afford a better one would use these.

-**Optional rule: Repeater Crossbow**: Any crossbow can be given the "repeating" property by fitting a magazine that holds 5 bolts.
+**Optional rule: Repeater Crossbow**: Any crossbow can be fitted a magazine that holds 5 bolts.
 This means that it only needs to be reloaded every 5 rounds.
 However, these mechanisms are expensive, complex and prone to jamming (jam on a critical miss).
 They also add 1-3lb to the weight of a crossbow.
 Most importantly they are not appropriate to all settings.

+### Firearms

+Weapons with a closed or open barrel that use the energy in explosive substances (or magic) to accelerate a projectile towards a target fall into this category.
+With the exception of some early and ancient firearms.
+This kind of weapon is easy to wield and long to reload.
+It is favoured by armies due to the ease of training manpower in their use, but are not ideal for explorers and adventurers who must carry several of them in order to keep anything resembling an adequate rate of fire.
+Firearms have several exceptional properties:
+- All firearms have the "loud", "bleeding" and "delicate" properties.
+- All firearms ignore "armour" component of HiT within the first range increment.
+- **NB:** these weapons are not appropriate for all fantasy settings.

+**Pistol**: This refers to flint lock pistols of all kind.
+It is a full round action to reload this weapon.

+**Musket**: This refers to earlier long barrelled flint lock firearms with an emphasis on range.
+It takes a full round action to reload this weapon.

+**Blunderbuss**: This refers to long barrelled flint lock firearms with an emphasis on damage rather than distance, and Yuan hand cannons.
+It takes a full round action to reload this weapon.

 ## Armour
 Each of the four categories require only a single proficiency to use.
 The following armours exist in the game: